Garfield’s design of ‘dream hospital’ features unconventional and efficient layout.

 The new hospitals debuted the concept of separate corridors for visitors and staff.
 Visitors could enter a patient room from an outside walkway, staying out of the way of busy medical staff moving along the interior corridor.

-Garfield’s design called for decentralized nursing stations with one for every four rooms (one nurse per eight patients) instead of one per floor.
+Garfield’s design called for decentralized nursing stations with 1 for every 4 rooms (1 nurse per 8 patients) instead of one per floor.
 Patient rooms had an individual lavatory with hot, cold, and iced water.

 The futuristic concept of the "baby in a drawer" — a sliding bassinet that let a tired mom pass her newborn through for care in the nursery — was also introduced in the 1953 dream hospitals.